 For more information

-There are many ways to plan special gifts for All Classical Public Media and your other charitable interests; a bequest through your will is just one.
+There are many ways to plan special gifts for All Classical Portland Public Media and your other charitable interests; a bequest through your will is just one.
 Whatever your plans may be, we encourage you to call or write for more information, without obligation.
-You may reach us at:

-NOTE: Neither the All Classical Public Media nor this station is engaged in rendering legal or tax advisory service.
-For advice and assistance in specific cases, the services of an attorney or other professional advisor should be obtained.
+Note: All Classical Portland cannot render legal or tax advice.
+The services of an attorney or other professional advisor should be obtained.